-(Briefly present the ppt/pdf "The Influence of Emilia Mosca" found in RESOURCE.
-After reflecting on the following question, the Sister will share her thoughts with a partner.
-Note: extract of ppt of Sr. Piera Cavaglià)
+SR. EMILIA MOSCA (Briefly present the ppt/pdf "The Influence of Emilia Mosca" found in RESOURCE.
+After reflecting on the following question, each participant will share her thoughts with a partner.
+Note: extract of ppt of Sr. Piera Cavaglià) PERSONAL REFLECTION (The participants will pause for no more than 10 minutes to reflect on the following question.)
+Which strategy of Emilia Mosca's educational approach is most needed in the mission where you serve?

-Personal Reflection (no more than 10-minute pause for reflection)

-• Which strategy of Emilia Mosca's educational approach is most needed in the mission where you serve?